Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 If your booth gets traffic but captures no useful follow-up information, the activity may look successful without producing much business value.

-For example, lead capture can work well when it is tied to:
+For example, lead capture can work well when it is tied to getting follow-up content, participating in a branded experience, or requesting information after an interaction.

 7. Promote Your Booth Before the Show Starts